thu-coai/cotk/docs/source/notes/quickstart.md

 .. note::

-   If you want to know more about data loader, please refer to :mod:`docs <cotk.dataloader>`.
+   If you want to know more about data loader, please refer to :mod:`dataloader docs <cotk.dataloader>`.

 ### Metrics